 Therefore, it is important to study all post-menopausal metrorrhagia, because it is usually the main clinical sign of endometrial carcinoma.
-The prevalence of this symptom in endometrial carcinoma-afflicted patients highlights the need to study these patients to rule out endometrial pathology.
+The prevalence of this symptom in endometrial carcinoma-afflicted patients' highlights the need to study these patients to rule out endometrial pathology.
 This fact is also evident in our sample, where 88.5% of patients are post-menopausal and the most frequent symptom within these was post-menopausal bleeding.
 For these reasons, hysteroscopy should be considered in all women with postmenopausal uterine bleeding due to the increased risk of endometrial carcinoma within this group [27,28].

 On the other hand, asymptomatic patients with suspected endometrial pathology by TVUS can't be despised.
 In the sample of the present study, it is observed that asymptomatic patients may have high-grade histologic subtypes such as papillary serous carcinoma and present with advanced stage carcinoma.
-At the same time, it is important not to forget the premenopausal patients, poorly rethought in the study sample (3/26), age group in which the incidence of endometrial carcinoma is increasing.
-It is thought that that the increase of endometrial carcinoma in younger women is due to an early onset of obesity [3].
-In the current study, obesity, along with other pathologies carried out with the metabolic syndrome, are widely present as concomitant diseases of the patients.
+At the same time, it is important not to forget the premenopausal patients, poorly rethought in our study sample (3/26), but with an incidence of endometrial carcinoma increasing [3].